cecyc/day_4/README.md

-##Day 2 TIY: Responsive layouts
+##Responsive landing page layout

-For Day 4 of The Iron Yard Rails program, we're going over media queries.
-This is a responsive prototype for a fake product.
+This is a fully responsive landing page layout built with HTML5 and Sass.